vbotka/ansible-freebsd-custom-image/docs/source/guide.rst

                                         -e bsd_cimage_debug=true \
 					-e bsd_cimage_debug_classified=true

 * Download images.
-Use *checksum* to avoid repeated downloads Unpack the images from the archives manually, if needed, and keep the archives in place to avoid repeated downloads.
-To speedup the playbook, set the variable to an empty list *bsd_cimage_download=[]* after the images are downloaded ::
+Use *checksum* to avoid repeated downloads.
+Unpack the images from the archives manually, if needed, and keep the archives in place to avoid repeated downloads.
+To speedup the playbook, set the variable to an empty list *bsd_cimage_download=[]* after the images were downloaded ::

    shell> ansible-playbook playbook.yml -t bsd_cimage_download